resumejob/Leetcode-Problem-Pattern/README.md

 ## Leetcode Problem Pattern

-By reading these articles, you can solve multiple problems through a code template, thereby improving practice efficiency.
+### Summary

+There are many excellent articles here that can solve multiple similar problems through a template.
+We have organized these resources in hopes of helping everyone.😄

+### Table

 |  Post       |  Author  | Can Solve Problems |
 |  ----       |  ----    | ----               |